With or Without

-Without the advice from my mom, would I have followed Jesus if He passed me on the street and asked me to follow Him?
+Without the question from my mom, would I have followed Jesus if He passed me on the street and asked me to follow Him?

-With the advice of my mom, would I have not followed Jesus because everyone else was?
+With the question from my mom, would I have not followed Jesus because everyone else was?

 Jesus is God with skin, and I always wonder what his eyes looked like.
 Could that have been the catchall for Jesus when he called out to Simon Peter, Andrew, James, John, and the other eight disciples?
 The sincerity of his eyes alone capturing the hearts of people.
 I bet they were soft and gentle and lit up when he smiled.

 Sit in silence and picture what it would look like for you to be face-to-face with Jesus when He says, “Beloved, stop what you are doing and follow me!”
 Can you put down the smartphone, the iPad, the Nook, and the video game controller?
-Can you extinguish the cigarette in your left hand and dump out the beer in your right?
+Can you extinguish the cigarette or drop the vaping device in your left hand and dump out the drink in your right?